sicciaman/Alarmade-LiveSafe/README.md

 *Work in progress*

 This section is, at the moment, open for future developments.
 In this section, the user can see buddies(familiars, friends, etc.) of the selected device.
 The idea is to develop a facial recognition part that allow to the system to track, if alarm is triggered, that the cause was only a buddy maybe because he forgot keys inside or you are in vacation and your best friend must water the plants.
 So, to work, user needs to upload buddies photo or directly through the Raspberry create a dataset to train the facial recognition alghoritm.

 In the last update, I've added a **live video streaming** of the selected camera to have a complete control of the situation.

 ![Buddies](https://imgur.com/QZBpCsx.png)

-*Future possible implementation: show live streaming of current device camera*